François Chalais Prize

+The François Chalais Prize (French: Prix François Chalais) is awarded on the eve of the official competition awards ceremony and rewards films dedicated to the values of journalism.

+It's most recent winner was the drama film Fjord by Cristian Mungiu at the 2026 Cannes Film Festival.

+History

-The François Chalais Prize (French: Prix François Chalais) is awarded at two main events, the Cannes Film Festival (since 1997) and the Young Reporters' Awards (since 1999).
+The prize is awarded at two main events, the Cannes Film Festival (since 1997) and the Young Reporters' Awards (since 1999).
 It has also offered awards for the Film Festival of Sarlat (2006–2009), and for the Scénario Honfleur (2006–2009).